mathjax/MathJax-docs/options/accessibility.rst

 The extension adds an action to the document's default :ref:`renderActions <document-renderActions>` object that does the MathML insertion.
-You can override that by using the following configuration.
+You can disable that by using the following configuration.